Popcore/simpleswagger/README.md

 swagger serve swagger.json -F redoc
 ```

-The Makefile included in this repository can be used to issue the commands above
+The Makefile included in this repository can also be used to issue the same commands described above
 ```
 make doc_spec # generates spec